ayamEdwin/Mechatron-API/README.md

 - [License](#License)

   ## Overview
-  This repository (mechasys) provides an abstraction layer for the STM32F030RTC6 microcontroller, simplifying hardware interaction for undergraduate students for learning embedded systems.
+  This repository (mechasys) provides an abstraction layer for the STM32F030x4/x6/x8/xC and STM32F070x6/xB advanced Arm®-based 32-bit MCUs, simplifying hardware interaction for undergraduate students for learning embedded systems.
   The API includes modules for digital I/O, analog input, and other peripherals, abstracting away low-level hardware details.
+  For the purpose of this documentation, STM32F030x4/x6/x8/xC and STM32F070x6/xB microcontrollers are referred to as STM32F0x0.
+  The STM32F0x0 is a family of microcontrollers with different memory sizes, packages and peripherals.
+  For ordering information, mechanical and electrical device characteristics, please refer to the corresponding datasheet.

   ## Prerequisites
   Before using this API, ensure you have the following installed and succesfully configured: